 The wooden toy industry in Sri Lanka consists of products that are predominantly handmade; the country is a niche market supplier.
 While maintaining unique aesthetic value and quality, manufacturers are able to accommodate product adaptability.
 All products conform to required international standards.

 Treated rubber wood has become a main source of raw material for the wooden product industry.
 The use of rubber wood is environmentally friendly and is a renewable resource.
 Laminated rubber wood furniture is now successfully exported to niche markets in Europe and has replaced expensive beech wood and birch wood products in these countries.

 Local companies also have the option of importing timber for manufacturing products, depending on buyer requirements.
 Teak and mahogany are also used to manufacture furniture.

 The Sri Lankan wooden products industry is now catering to the expectations of international buyers; more and more companies and plantations are obtaining FSC (Forest Stewardship Council) certification and some have even been certified with the Rainforest Alliance mark.
 It is clear that meeting environmental standards are becoming a global prerequisite, and with a strong focus on this principle, the industry's growth potential continues to increase amongst the international markets.

-The main markets for Sri Lankan wood exports are the United Kingdom, the United States, India, Maldives, Saudi Arabia, France and Germany.Why Sri Lankan Wooden Products
+The main markets for Sri Lankan wood exports are the United Kingdom, the United States, India, Maldives, Saudi Arabia, Pakistan and Netherlands.Why Sri Lankan Wooden Products